ArneCL/BlogPosts/linux-save-three-hours-of-laptop-battery-disable-touchscreen.md

-title: Linux: Disable your touchscreen and use TLP to save three hours of latop battery
+title: Linux: Disable your touchscreen and use TLP to save three hours of laptop battery
 tags: unix

 Disabling your touch screen is done via `xinput`.
 I disabled my touchscreen and touchscreen pen whatever that is.